Danielf3d/SEEKR-Autonomous-Water-Platform/README.md

 The project combines **3D printing, CNC machining, waterproof electronics, GPS, sonar, cameras, sensors and open-source autopilot software** to explore how far an individual maker can push accessible desktop manufacturing.

+> This repository is being created as the public build log and documentation space for SEEKR.
+More CAD files, photos, electronics notes, test results and videos will be added as the project develops.

 ![SEEKR Project Preview](docs/images/SEEKR_fusion_render.png)

+*Current CAD/render preview of SEEKR’s modular twin-pontoon autonomous water platform.*

+---

 ## First Real-World Float Test